Wednesday, May 2, 2012

 The War at Home, by Jocelyn Green

-Today, I’m continuing my series on Military Ministries and I want to thank Jocelyn Green again for sharing another excerpt from her bbiraqlarge_1251book, Stories of Faith and Courage from the War in Iraq & Afghanistan.
+Today, I’m continuing my series on Military Ministries and I want to thank Jocelyn Green again for sharing another excerpt from her book, Stories of Faith and Courage from the War in Iraq & Afghanistan.
 These have truly been a blessing.

 The War at Home